SANGAMI-1410/AI-Drone-Livestock-Monitoring/README.md

 - AWS Lambda
 - Amazon S3
 - Docker

-## System Architecture (High Level)
+## System Architecture

+The drone surveillance system processes aerial video streams and performs object detection using a cloud-based pipeline.

-Drone Video Feed
+Drone Camera
 ↓
+Video Stream
+↓
 Frame Extraction
 ↓
-Object Detection (YOLO Model)
+YOLO Object Detection
 ↓
 Cloud Processing (AWS SageMaker / Lambda)
 ↓
-Object Count and Detection Results
+Detection Results and Object Count

 ## Note
 Due to company confidentiality policies, the source code for this project cannot be shared publicly.
 This repository documents the architecture and my contributions to the project.